Vyral/blake-sloan-recruiting/_posts/2022-10-25-4-required-actions-to-prevent-deals-from-blowing-up.md

 title: '"Preventing Deals From Blowing Up, 4 Things You Must Know"'
 date: 2022-10-25 12:00:00
 tags:
-excerpt: '"Talk About Big Picture Not The Small Things"s '
+excerpt: '"Talk About The Big Picture Not The Small Things"s '
 enclosure:
-pullquote: '"Talk About Big Picture Not The Small Things"s '
+pullquote:
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true